Friday, November 28, 2014

 I was surprised at how old a lot of the groups were.
 I think there were about three or four groups that were made up of thirteen to fourteen year old girls, which is really pushing it for free candy collecting.

 There weren't that many repeats as far as costumes go.
 I saw one other Elsa (Clara being the first), but that's it.
 I did see a lot of superheroes - though whether that was because I pay attention to that sort of thing or because they were the most prevalent, I can't say.
 I will say that the older kids seemed to be more creative with their costumes, which I appreciate.
-One girl had her face intricately painted in Día de los Muertos style.
+One girl had her face intricately painted in a Día de los Muertos style.
 The creepiest costumes, from my perspective, was a teen couple (probably about fifteen or sixteen) dressed as Little Red Ridding Hood and the Big Bad Wolf - it's creepy because it's a couple's costume and they're too young for that nonsense.

 I would be remiss if I failed to mention that a lot of visitors complimented me on the pumpkins out front: